-The origins of the Financing for Development initiative in Monterrey in 2002, are rooted in these "systemic asymmetries defining the international financial and monetary architecture, which cannot be resolved on the national terrain and reveal their steep social and economic costs through recurrent crises".35
+The origins of the Financing for Development initiative in Monterrey in 2002, are rooted in these "systemic asymmetries defining the international financial and monetary architecture, which cannot be resolved on the national terrain and reveal their steep social and economic costs through recurrent crises".

 This state of permanent structural adjustment, or austerity, and cycles of crisis have been found again and again in our research.
-Since the 1980s, the IMF and the World Bank have championed variations of structural adjustment and fiscal consolidation programmes that have profoundly undermined development, having a significant impact on the capacity of African States to set their own independent course.36 As ActionAid's African Country directors stated, "These institutions are fundamentally colonial in nature, formed before most African countries achieved independence.
-The voting structures of the IMF and World Bank remain basically unchanged since they were founded, giving power to the former colonisers to perpetuate a world order that does not recognise the voice, dignity and importance of the African continent.
-These institutions perpetuate colonial power relations and their neoliberal ideologies are outdated, not fit for the 21st century or the needs of African countries.37 This is demonstrated by the fact African countries still have very little say in decision-making in the World Bank and the IMF with less than 10% vote share in the IMF board.38
+Since the 1980s, the IMF and the World Bank have championed variations of structural adjustment and fiscal consolidation programmes that have profoundly undermined development, having a significant impact on the capacity of African States to set their own independent course.
+As ActionAid's African Country directors stated, "These institutions are fundamentally colonial in nature, formed before most African countries achieved independence.
+The voting structures of the IMF and World Bank remain basically unchanged since they were founded, giving power to the former colonisers to perpetuate a world order that does not recognise the voice, dignity and importance of the African countries.
+These institutions perpetuate of the former colonisers to perpetuate a world order that does not recognise the voice, dignity and importance of the African countries.
+These institutions perpetuate of the former colonisers to perpetuate a world order that does of African countries."
+This is demonstrated by the fact African countries still have very little say in decision-making in the World Bank and the IMF with less than 10% vote share in the IMF board.

-Country IMF programmes in past 5 years Joined IMF (IMF country pages) Number of IMF Arrangements since membership (IMF country pages) Ethiopia July 2024 Extended Credit Facility April 2020 Rapid Financing Instrument Dec 2019 Extended Credit Facility and Extended Fund Facility 1945 9 Ghana May 2023 Extended Credit FacilityApril 2020 Rapid Credit Facility 1957 18 Kenya Sept 2024 Extended Credit FacilityDec 2019 Extended Credit Facility 1964 22 Liberia IN DISTRESS 1962 25 Malawi Nov 2023 Extended Credit Facility Nov 2022 Rapid Credit Facility May and Oct 2020 Rapid Credit Facility 1965 18 Nigeria April 2020 Rapid Financing Instrument 1961 5
+Country IMF programmes in past 5 years Joined IMF (IMF country pages) Number of IMF Arrangements since membership (IMF country pages) Ethiopia July 2024 Extended Credit Facility April 2020 Rapid Financing Instrument Dec 2019 Extended Credit Facility and Extended Fund Facility 1945 9 Ghana May 2023 Extended Credit FacilityApril 2020 Rapid Credit Facility 1957 18 Kenya Sept 2024 Extended Credit FacilityDec 2019 Extended Credit Facility 1964 22 Liberia Sept 2024 Extended Credit FacilityDec 2019 Extended Credit Facility 1962 25 Malawi Nov 2023 Extended Credit Facility Nov 2022 Rapid Credit Facility May and Oct 2020 Rapid Credit Facility 1965 18 Nigeria • April 2020 Rapid Financing Instrument 1961 5

-Graphic 2.
-IMF programmes in the past 5 years per country
+Table 5: IMF programmes in the past 5 years per country